tLewisII/CoreData-hs/README.md

 ## Options

 `$ ./coredata-hs -V` or `$ ./coredata-hs --version` returns the current version.
 Or, if you want to generate requests for a single entity, rather than all of them do `$ ./coredata-hs ModelFileName --entity EntityName` and only requests for the given entity will be created.
+You can also specify the model version you are using, like so: `$ ./coredata-hs [ModelFileName] --model-version 0.1` or whatever your version is.
+This also works for single entities: `$ ./coredata-hs [ModelFileName] --entity Person --model-version 0.1`

 ## License